 Here are 7 tips on paying off your mortgage early

 Add extra money to your payments

-Even if you can only add an extra $10 extra towards your principle, try to add any extra money that you can onto your mortgage payment.
+Even if you can only add an extra $10 extra towards your principal, try to add any extra money that you can onto your mortgage payment.
 You can use a mortgage calculator to see what the effects are to the payoff date by adding extra money to your payment.

 Be sure to check with your mortgage company to see if you have a prepayment penalty first.
 Also, check to see how they apply any extra payments.
-You want it to go towards the principle rather than just extending the due date of your mortgage payment.
+You want it to go towards the principal rather than just extending the due date of your mortgage payment.

 Make Biweekly Payments

 If you pay half your mortgage every 2 weeks, you'll end up making an extra payment every year.
 Check with your bank to see if you can pay every 2 weeks.
 If not, don't pay a marketing company to set it up for you.
 You can either just pay 1/12th of your payment extra each month to get the same effect or just make one extra payment per year.